 \subsection{Stochastic GW Background}

 The same scalar-induced tensor perturbations which imprint B-mode polarization on the CMB also contribute to the stochastic GW background.
-Thus, one can also search for these induced tensor modes directly using dedicated GW observatories.
-While such searches have been proposed for existing detectors like LIGO-Virgo-KAGRA \cite{KAGRA:2013rdx} and pulsar timing arrays (PTA) \cite{NANOGrav:2023gor, EPTA:2023fyk, Reardon:2023gzh, Xu:2023wog}, they typically target GWs generated before Big Bang nucleosynthesis, since the corresponding frequencies fall within the sensitivity bands of these experiments.
+Thus, one can also search for these induced tensor modes directly using dedicated GW observatories.\footnote{See also \cite{Namikawa:2019tax,Ng:2021waj} for related work constraining the stochastic GW background based on CMB data.} While such searches have been proposed for existing detectors like LIGO-Virgo-KAGRA \cite{KAGRA:2013rdx} and pulsar timing arrays (PTA) \cite{NANOGrav:2023gor, EPTA:2023fyk, Reardon:2023gzh, Xu:2023wog}, they typically target GWs generated before Big Bang nucleosynthesis, since the corresponding frequencies fall within the sensitivity bands of these experiments.
 Similarly, GW searches using astrometric measurements~\cite{Moore:2017ity, Garcia-Bellido:2021zgu} (e.g. from Gaia~\cite{Gaia:2018ydn} and THEIA~\cite{Theia:2017xtk} surveys) tend to be sensitive to frequencies around the PTA band, $f \sim \mathcal{O}(1-100) \, \text{nanoHz}$.
 In contrast, induced GWs sourced by curvature perturbations at $\mathcal{O}(1-10)\, \mathrm{Mpc}^{-1}$ scales, corresponding roughly to the time of recombination, peak at significantly lower frequencies of $f \sim \mathcal{O}(10-100)~{\rm femtoHz}$.

 In Fig.~\ref{fig:GWspectrum}, we show the present-day energy density in GWs, as parameterized by the spectral density parameter $\Omega^0_{\rm GW} h^2$ defined in Eq.~(\ref{eq:OmegaGWtoday}), for three benchmark points from the $r = 10^{-3}$ contour of Fig.~\ref{fig:Pkconstraints}.
 These benchmarks feature peak locations at $3$, $10$, and $28~\text{Mpc}^{-1}$ and amplitudes chosen such that the signal-to-noise ratio matches the $r = 10^{-3}$ inflationary signal.
 The induced GW spectrum, like the B-mode polarization angular spectrum, peaks at small scales corresponding to the horizon re-entry time of the scalar perturbations.
 Note also that the low-frequency tails of all three curves intersect the inflationary curve (gray dashed) around $f\sim 10^{-17}~{\rm Hz}$, or equivalently $k \sim 0.01~{\rm Mpc}^{-1}$ and $\ell \sim 100$, indicating that the B-mode polarization signals are all comparable at this scale.